Exam dates and timetables

 Extra Support Deadlines

-For students on standard undergraduate programmes, the extra support deadlines are 30th March (for main exam period) and 20th July (for resit period).
+For students on standard undergraduate programmes, the extra support deadlines are Friday 29th March (for main exam period in May but including June exams) - by which you must have met with the Disability and Support team - and Friday 19th July (for resit period in August 2019).

 For students on postgraduate, distance learning, semester based and nursing and midwifery programmes, the extra support deadlines are at least six weeks before the date of exam.